 Victoria Police employees are required to project an image that is consistent with a professional and disciplined law enforcement agency.
 Therefore employees’ clothing, grooming and personal accessories must project a favourable image, and must not be extreme or detract from the need to present as employees of a professional and disciplined organisation.

 Applicants with tattoos/body art on the head, face, neck or hands should contact Recruiting Services Branch for further information regarding eligibility, prior to submitting an application.
-Full hand tattoos are not permitted, so applicants should have them removed prior to lodging an application.

 Members are permitted to wear the following items of jewellery: wrist watches, minimal rings of conservative style and emergency medical alert bracelets or pendants.
 Wearing of other jewellery, ornaments, adornments or accessories is not permitted.
 This includes: earrings, spacers, any facial/body piercing, plugs, tunnels, bars, chains, dental grills, etc.

 The Eligibility Checks stage of the recruitment process is where our recruitment team will review your application to determine both your eligibility and suitability to join Victoria Police as a Police Officer.
-This includes assessing your Body Mass Index (BMI), basic driving and criminal history and responses to motivational and behavioural based questions.
+This includes assessing your basic driving and criminal history and responses to motivational and behavioural based questions.
 The role of a Police Officer is a highly sought after position and as such the recruitment process is highly competitive.
 Not all applications will progress past this initial stage of the process.

 Australian Council for Educational Research (ACER) is the examination authority for Victoria Police

 ACER is the examination authority for Victoria Police.

 The Victoria Police Entrance Examination is made up of eight (8) sections: